-During a Pandemic, Residential Healthcare Facilities my receive guidance from Hospital Incident Command, LHD, NYSDOH or CDC about facility visitation.
+During a Pandemic, Residential Healthcare Facilities my receive guidance from Hospital Incident Command, LDH, NYSDOH or CDC about facility visitation.
 Where possible, and in accordance with facility policy, these guidelines will be followed.
-The most up-to-date visitor policy and restrictions will be posted in near-real-time, on the CSHC-EC website for easy viewing.
+The most up-to-date visitor policy and restrictions will be posted on the CSHC-EC website for easy viewing.